Fan Retrospectives: Spider-Man: The Clone Saga: Part 34: Blood Brothers

 However, Trainer is not the mastermind behind the Hobgoblin, it's actually a mysterious figure called Gaunt.
 This new mystery man is in constant agonizing pain with-what's looks like a miniature iron lung on his chest.

 Seward is being blackmailed into working for Gaunt, helping him transform back into a normal human body.
-Shocking reveal number three!
+Shocking reveal number four!

 Meanwhile, Peter and MJ nurse Ben back to health.
 Once he recovered, Ben visits Jessica and asks for forgiveness and to remember the feelings they had as a couple.
 Jessica forgives him, but then Ben screws it up by asking her to burn the negatives of his photo.

 Dang it, Ben!
 You're just screwing up everywhere with Jessica!
 Now she's pissed and thinks that his "apology" is just a ruse.

 Incidentally, I think that Sal Buscema's Jessica is the most attractive-looking of all the core Spider-Man artists.
 I actually like Dan Jurgens' depiction of Jessica, where she has an eerie bug-eyed look, but Buscema draws Jessica really cute here.

 Going back to the villains plot, we discover that Multivex- the corporation that's backing Gaunt- is secretly a subsidiary of Oscorp.
 Both Peter and Ben try to investigate the labs, but the whole thing goes to hell pretty quickly when the Hobgoblin and Cell-12 attack.